fhs/pyhdf/_sources/install.rst.txt

 1. Download the complete HDF4 binary package from the link given below.
-These packages include all libraries needed to compile Python-HDF4.
-There are two binary packages to choose from depending on whether or not you want to compile Python-HDF4 with SZIP encoding enabled or disabled.
+These packages include all libraries needed to compile pyhdf.
+There are two binary packages to choose from depending on whether or not you want to compile pyhdf with SZIP encoding enabled or disabled.
 There are different licensing implications for each choice (see `the HDF page
    <http://hdfgroup.com/doc_resource/SZIP/>`_ for more details on the